Médiatrice Ahishakiye

 Médiatrice Ahishakiye (born 1978 in Rwanda) is a Rwandan politician, currently a member of the Chamber of Deputies in the Parliament of Rwanda.

-Ahishakiye represents the Southern Province and her district is Huye District.
+Ahishakiye represents Huye District in the Southern Province.

-Ahishakiye has previously worked as a teacher in different school, a head teacher in secondary school, she serves as a secretary of the Gisagara District council, and as a member of the Gisagara District council.
+Ahishakiye has previously worked as a teacher in different schools, a head teacher in secondary school, and served as a secretary of the Gisagara District council, and as a member of the Gisagara District council.

 In the 2018 parliamentary election, Ahishakiye was elected to the Chamber of Deputies as a women's representative in the Parliament of Rwanda.

 Education

-She has Bachelors' degree in Psycho-pedagogy.
+She has a Bachelors' degree in Psycho-pedagogy.